gavinlyonsrepo/cylon/Readme.md

 "gdrivedestX" is remote google drive directory file ID (see gdrive readme for setup and how to get file id numbers) and "gdriveSourceX" is the local directory source.
+"rsyncsource" and "rsyncdest" provide the source and destination paths for rsync option in backup menu.
-"myccfile" is a setting for ccrypt utility, a path to a default file.
+"myccfile" is a setting for ccrypt utility, a path to a default file for ease of use.
 If config file missing the System uses hard-coded dummy defaults.
 The config file can be edited from a main menu option or by option -c

-File setup example:
+cylonCfg.conf file setup example:
 Just copy and paste this into file and change paths for your setup.
 (Note:remove markdown bullet points in actual file)